 - We are completely opposed to watering down ratios, or any other standards, in NSW to reduce the quality to match that in other states.
 Lower ratios can only mean more issues with supervision, less attention and hence poorer relationships between educators and children, less time for teaching and learning more crowd control.
-All it can mean is more stressed children; more stressed educators; more risks to safety and wellbeing; and significant decreases in learning opportunities. - In other OECD countries, spending on Early Childhood Education and Care is increasing.
+All it can mean is more stressed children and educators and more risks to safety and wellbeing, and learning opportunities will decrease. - In other OECD countries spending on Early Childhood Education and Care is increasing.
 You don't compete in the modern world and reverse current downward trends of our comparative educational outcomes by decreasing spending.